Skip to main content

 The business plan is a formal document used for long-range planning of a company’s operation that typically includes financial information, background information, and a summary of the business.
 Business plans can be used as internal guiding documents early in the entrepreneurial process.
 They also can be presentation documents for raising funds from prospective investors later in the process, complementing an investor pitch and iterative canvases.
 A brief business plan functions somewhat like an extended executive summary that summarizes key elements of the entire business plan, such as the business concept, financial features, and current business position.
 A full business plan can range from ten to twenty-five pages.
 It includes a business description, industry and marketing analyses, and descriptions of management, marketing, and operational and financial plans.

-This page titled 11.6: Summary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Michael Laverty and Chris Littel et al. (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.6: Summary is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Michael Laverty and Chris Littel et al. (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.